psu-spatial/Stat462-2024/docs/in_02-Lab5b.md

 Make a new subsection called `Bonus.`

 **The Florida Health Advisory level for Mercury levels in Fish is 1** $\mu g$ **of Mercury.
-The Governor has accepted your model and is requiring state-wide alkalinity tests.**
+The nayor has accepted your model and is requiring state-wide alkalinity tests.**

 **Using your new model, what is your recommended "safety cut-off" value of alkalinity for new lakes?
 You would like to be 95% sure that you aren't just seeing this result by chance.
 Provide evidence/code showing how you got to your answer**

 *This question is designed to be more difficult and realistic.
 I will answer points of clarification, but I will not help anyone work through it before the labs are submitted.
-However I will award partial marks for workings and how far you get.* *It is based on thinking about confidence and prediction intervals and as a hint, think about confidence and prediction intervals like this:*
+However I will award partial marks for workings and how far you get.*

+*It is based on thinking about confidence and prediction intervals and as a hint, think about confidence and prediction intervals graphically on your scatterplot.*

 [![*Confidence and prediction intervals from the STAT online text book*](images/regress_mort_lat_PICI.png){width="50%"}](https://online.stat.psu.edu/stat501/lesson/3/3.3)